vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 <aside>
 💡 REQUIREMENTS:

-- Hosts in 192.168.1.0/24 should have ACCESS to the 10.0.1.0/24 NETWORK
+- Hosts in 192.168.1.0/24 should have Access to the 10.0.1.0/24 Mạng
-- Hosts in 192.168.2.0/24 should not have ACCESS to the 10.0.10/24 NETWORK
+- Hosts in 192.168.2.0/24 should not have Access to the 10.0.10/24 Mạng
 </aside>

-ACLs are configured GLOBALLY on the ROUTER (Global Config Mode)
+ACLs are configured GLOBALLY on the Router (Global Config Mode)

 - They are an ordered sequence of ACEs (Access Control Entries)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2eb0c042-21d0-4a40-ade3-9715bd2b3bcb)

 - Configuring an ACL in Global Config Mode will not make the ACL take effect
-- The ACL must be applied to an interface
+- The ACL must be applied to an Giao diện
     - ACLs are applied either INBOUND or OUTBOUND
 - ACLs are made up of one or more ACEs
-- When a ROUTER checks a PACKET against the ACL, it processes the ACEs in order, from top to bottom
+- When a Router checks a Gói tin against the ACL, it processes the ACEs in order, from top to bottom
-- If the PACKET matches one of the ACEs in the ACL, the ROUTER takes the action and stops processing the ACL.
+- If the Gói tin matches one of the ACEs in the ACL, the Router takes the action and stops processing the ACL.
 All entries below the matching entry will be ignored

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a4a86a8e-f73c-476b-b0e5-15bfb4f4748d)